Practical algorithms for Hierarchical overlap graphs: Introduction

-\textbf{Related Work.} All the above algorithms, in theory, remove the non-essential nodes from an AC Trie~\cite{DBLP:journals/cacm/AhoC75}.
+\textbf{Related Work.} All the above algorithms, in theory, remove the non-essential nodes from an AC Trie (ACT)~\cite{DBLP:journals/cacm/AhoC75}.
 In practice, they can use an intermediate \textit{Extended HOG} (EHOG) to reduce the memory requirement for these algorithms.
-Thus, the \textit{fundamental} problem is marking those nodes of an AC Trie (or EHOG), which represent the set of maximum overlaps between every ordered pair of strings in $P$.
-This is a special case of the All Pairs Suffix Prefix (APSP) problem, which reports the maximum overlap corresponding to every ordered pair of strings.
+Thus, the \textit{fundamental} problem is marking those nodes of an ACT (or EHOG), which represent the set of maximum overlaps between every ordered pair of strings in $P$ which is a special case of the All Pairs Suffix Prefix (APSP) problem (not to be confused with the classical graph problem of computing All Pairs Shortest Paths).
+APSP aims to calculate the maximum overlap between every pair of strings among a set of strings.
 Gusfield et al.~\cite{DBLP:journals/ipl/GusfieldLS92} optimally solved this classical problem in $O(n+k^2)$ time and $O(n)$ space using generalized suffix tree~\cite{DBLP:conf/focs/Weiner73}.
 Later, other optimal algorithms were presented using generalized suffix array~\cite{DBLP:journals/siamcomp/ManberM93} (\cite{DBLP:journals/ipl/OhlebuschG10,DBLP:journals/jda/TustumiGTL16}) and Aho Corasick automaton~\cite{DBLP:journals/cacm/AhoC75} (\cite{DBLP:journals/ipl/LoukidesP22}).
 Moreover, in practice, several algorithms having suboptimal bounds such as Readjoiner~\cite{DBLP:journals/bmcbi/GonnellaK12}, SOF~\cite{HajRachid2015}, and a recent algorithm by Lin and Park~\cite{DBLP:journals/tcs/LimP17}, have far superior performance for APSP, demonstrating the stark difference between theory and practice.
 Thus, any empirical analysis cannot trivially overlook the suboptimal algorithms.
-Note that since the APSP problem \textit{explicitly} reports the maximum overlap for each of the $k^2$ ordered pair of strings, the above bound is optimal.
+Note that, since the APSP problem \textit{explicitly} reports the maximum overlap for each of the $k^2$ ordered pair of strings, the above bound is optimal.
 However, when only the set of {\em maximum overlaps} is required (as in the case of HOG), the $O(k^2)$ factor proves suboptimal.